Generic selectors

 UNDER WHAT CIRCUMSTANCES SHOULD I KEEP THE SECOND PASSOVER?

-If you are unable to keep the Passover on Nisan 14 because of sickness, injury, traveling, etc., God allows for a second Passover to be kept exactly 30 days later (Numbers 9:9-12).
+If you are unable to keep the Passover on Nisan 14 because of sickness, injury, traveling, etc., God allows for a second Passover to be kept exactly 30 days later (Num.
+9:9-12).
 Bear in mind that you must make every effort to keep the first Passover.
 Plan ahead so you are prepared; minor inconveniences or distractions are not valid excuses.

 APPENDIX C—